OUR LAWYERS

 Email: hejaz@goushmarikan.com

-Hejaz is a dispute resolution lawyer with a focus on shipping law.
-He has experience in a wide range of complex commercial and shipping matters, including casualty/collisions, marine insurance, charterparty disputes and cargo claims.
+Hejaz is a disputes lawyer with a focus on shipping law.
+He acts in wet and dry shipping matters involving shipowners, P&I Clubs and H&M insurers.

 Notable matters: